 Your creative process is halted because you’re not getting good feedback from clients.
 Likes and dislikes aren’t getting you closer to finishing project.
 Worse still, you’re wasting too much time waiting for an email that tells you very little about what’s really important.

 You have been using analytics and incorporating all sorts of techniques to gain an insight into what your client really wants.
 You’ve carried out online and telephone surveys to understand their mindset.
-You’ve even organized customer roundtables, but, still, you feel like something is missing.
+Furthermore, you’ve even organized customer roundtables, but, still, you feel like something is missing.

 Getting a list of “likes” and “dislikes” from your customers is useful, but not enough.
 The worst case scenario is to hear your client say: “I don’t like it”.